 International cargo shipping is something that you should consider if you want to expand and further your customer reach.

 With international cargo shipping, you can reach many customers and won’t be limited to your country only.
-In addition, with the expansion of eCommerce, international cargo shipping is becoming more popular-even for smaller businesses.
+In addition, with the expansion of eCommerce, international cargo shipping is becoming more popular for smaller businesses.

 Moreover, you must consider foreign currencies, different time zones, language barriers, and cultural differences when importing or exporting goods to and from other countries.